 Creating the folder/directory to export (share) to the NFS clients

-Now that the server and client components of NFS have been installed, you can create the folder or directory to export to the clients.
+Now that NFS’s server and client components have been installed, you can make the folder or directory to export to the clients.

-For this tutorial, we’re creating a folder called publicdata in the /mnt/ directory.
-To create the folder, run the command below.
+We’re creating a publicdata folder in the /mnt/ directory for this tutorial.
+To make the folder, run the command below.

 sudo mkdir -p /mnt/publicdata